 Our Corporate Governance Guidelines require that the board of directors make an annual determination regarding the independence of each of our directors.
 The board of directors has determined that Messrs.
 Ausley, Edwards, Lockhart, McCartney and Moody are "independent" as defined in the applicable listing standards of The NASDAQ Stock Market, Inc. ("NASDAQ").
-In making its determination, the board of directors considered the standards of independence set forth in the NASDAQ Corporate Governance Listing Standards and all relevant facts and circumstances to ascertain whether there was any relationship between a director and the Company that, in the opinion of the board of directors, would interfere with the exercise of independent judgment in carrying out the responsibilities of the director, or any material relationship with the Company (either directly, or as a partner, shareholder or officer of an organization that has a relationship with the Company).
-The board of directors also considered the following: the lease by the Company of a facility in which Mr. Ausley owns a partnership interest, as well as the employment by the Company of an immediate family member of Mr. Moody for compensation commensurate with his peers.
-The board of directors concluded that neither of the relationships identified above violated the NASDAQ categories of independence and both relationships were immaterial and did not impair the independence of the directors.
-Moreover, neither of the identified relationships was significant enough to require disclosure pursuant to Item 404 of Regulation S-K under the caption "Executive Compensation-Certain Relationships and Related Transactions."
+In making its determination, the board of directors considered the standards of independence set forth in the NASDAQ Corporate Governance Listing Standards and all relevant facts and circumstances to ascertain whether there was any relationship between a director and the Company that, in the opinion of the board of directors, would interfere with the exercise of independent judgment in carrying out the responsibilities of the director, or any material relationship with the Company (either directly, or as a partner, stockholder or officer of an organization that has a relationship with the Company).
+The board of directors also considered the employment by the Company of an immediate family member of Mr. Moody for compensation commensurate with his peers.
+The board of directors concluded that the relationship identified above complies with NASDAQ independence standards, is immaterial and does not impair the independence of Mr. Moody.
+Moreover, the relationship is not significant enough to require disclosure pursuant to Item 404 of Regulation S-K under the caption "EXECUTIVE COMPENSATION-Certain Relationships and Related Transactions."